-Join Anson Alexander for an in-depth discussion in this video Introduction to Mojo Helpdesk, part of Up and Running with Mojo Helpdesk.
+Join Anson Alexander for an in-depth discussion in this video Introduction to Mojo Helpdesk, part of Learning Mojo Helpdesk.

 - Before we dive right in and start using Mojo Helpdesk, let's take a look at some of the primary features of Mojo Helpdesk so you can see how it will benefit your organization.
 Right now I'm on mojohelpdesk.com and I've already clicked on the Features section so that we can see everything that Mojo Helpdesk offers.
 As you can see, it's an all-in-one helpdesk that really helps you centralize and track all requests within your organization or even requests from external clients.
 The primary feature of Mojo Helpdesk is a ticket management system.